1. General duty to instruct

 2. Ensuring hygiene proficiency

-Food business operators must, at their own expense, ensure that persons working in food premises notified or approved by virtue of this Act who handle unpackaged, perishable food have a certificate that is in accordance with the model approved by the Finnish Food Authority demonstrating their competence in food hygiene (competence certificate), if they have worked in one or several food premises in tasks that require handling of unpackaged perishable food for a total of at least three months.
-(Food Act 23/2006 section 27 subsection 2).
+Food business operators must ensure that persons working in food premises who handle unpackaged, perishable food have a Hygiene Passport that is in accordance with the model approved by the Finnish Food Authority demonstrating their competence in food hygiene, if they have worked in food premises in tasks that require handling of unpackaged perishable food for a total of at least three months.
+(Food Act 297/2021 section 19 subsection 1).
 The three months also include previous similar work, that is, the three months are not reduced to zero at the beginning of every employment.

 Hygiene passports gained in other countries are not valid in Finland.